kmcho2019/EECE695E_2024_Spring_Blog/README.md

 - EECE695E_2024_Spring_Blog for Efficient Machine Learning Class w/ Sejin Park and Kyumin Cho

 ## Introduction to LoRA (Low Rank Adaptation) [[2]](#ref2) family of PEFT (Parameter Efficient Finetuning)
 Large language Models or LLMs consists of at least billions of parameters.
 This makes it extremely expensive to run inference on the model or train and finetune it.
 For example, the weights of GPT-3 175B can take up to 350GB when stored in FP16 precision (2 bytes per FP16 x 175B=350GB) when used in inference.
 Training requires storing additional parameters such as the optimizer states and gradients in GPU VRAM in higher precision (FP32).
 Assuming FP32 training with AdamW optimizer, storing the model weights requires 4 bytes for each parameter in FP32, 8 bytes per parameter to for the optimizer AdamW (where two states, first moment and second moment in FP32, are maintained for each parameter), and 4 bytes per parameter to store the gradient in FP32.
-This adds up to 16 bytes of storage space needed for each model parameter required for training. [[3]](#ref3)
+This adds up to 16 bytes of storage space needed for each model parameter required for training. [[3]](#ref3) This shows that each trainable parameter adds a lot of overhead due to different types of data like optimizer state and gradients that needs to be stored.

 ### Memory Usage Breakdown for Training (FP32 AdamW) [[3]](#ref3)
 | Component                     | Memory Requirement (bytes)                |